To solve a mystery, reach beneath for the stories.

 The eldest child in a farm family, I grew up in western Indiana where the tall corn drove me inward to create fantasy worlds.
 Books were my salvation.
 I was drawn to poetry in the beginning.
 Wordsworth and other poets taught me that metaphor, sound, and cadence made a good poem.
 From authors like Dickens, I learned that rhythmic sentences advanced plot.
 Hemingway taught me about verbs.
 Upon graduating from library school, I worked as a librarian in Illinois, Texas, and Michigan.
 In retirement, I co-founded Open Sky Poets, a collaboration of poets in the western suburbs of Chicago, and published poems and short stories in literary journals.
 I self-published three novels—two are mysteries.
-Current projects involve a mystery series with author Jake Westin, who, like Christie’s Miss Marple, somehow lands in the middle of murder investigations.
+Current projects involve a mystery series with poet Maria Pell, who, like Christie’s Miss Marple, somehow lands in the middle of murder investigations.
 I live in a blue, yellow, and brown house with a yucca plant out front and two wonderful rescue dogs.